29 Nov What It Means When Your Dog Has a Missing Tooth, And Why You Should Care

 Most adult dogs have 42 teeth – 12 incisors, 4 canines, 16 premolars, and 10 molars.
 This is ten more teeth than most adult humans!
 However, sometimes there may be fewer than normal teeth visible in the mouth.
-Let’s take a look and what can cause dogs to have missing teeth, and what to do about it.
+Let’s take a look and what can cause a dog to have a missing tooth, and what to do about it.

 1. Maybe they’re born with(out) it